Pelosi upbeat on Biden deal but Manchin pans billionaire tax

-WASHINGTON (AP) — House Speaker Nancy Pelosi told colleagues Wednesday that Democrats are in “pretty good shape” on President Joe Biden's sweeping domestic plan and a related $1 trillion infrastructure bill as they race to wrap up talks ahead of his departure for global summits.
+WASHINGTON (AP) — House Speaker Nancy Pelosi told colleagues Wednesday that Democrats are in “pretty good shape” on President Joe Biden's sweeping domestic plan, but fresh problems emerged as a pivotal Democrat panned a new billionaires' tax to help pay for the $1.75 trillion package.

-Her upbeat comments came as Biden and Democrats try to strike agreement soon on his big proposal, now about $1.75 trillion in social services and climate change programs, in part to show foreign leaders the U.S. is getting things done under his still-new administration.
+Biden and Democrats are racing to wrap up talks before the president departs this week for overseas global summits, in part to show foreign leaders the U.S. is getting things done under his still-new administration.

-White House officials were meeting at the Capitol with two key holdout Democrats, Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona.

-But Manchin hit the brakes, panning the Democrats' proposed new billionaires’ tax, saying he didn't like the idea of “targeting” the wealthy.
-Still, he said it's time to move forward on a framework for Biden's plan.
+The president could visit Capitol Hill late in the day and the administration is assessing the situation “hour by hour,” White House press secretary Jen Psaki said.

+“We are on track now to move forward once we get an agreement,” Psaki said at the White House.

+The upbeat comments from the Democratic leaders on Biden's big proposal of social services and climate change programs provided fresh hopes for a deal to be announced Wednesday.
+But negotiations churned with new setbacks — a just-proposed tax on billionaires could be scrapped after Democratic Sen. Joe Manchin of West Virginia objected, according to a senior party aide, who requested anonymity to discuss the private talks.
+Manchin panned it as unfairly targeting the wealthy.

-“People in the stratosphere, rather than trying to penalize, we ought to be pleased that this country is able to produce the wealth,” Manchin told reporters ahead of the meeting.
+“People in the stratosphere, rather than trying to penalize, we ought to be pleased that this country is able to produce the wealth,” Manchin told reporters.

 Manchin said he prefers a minimum 15% flat “patriotic tax” to ensure the wealthiest Americans don’t skip out on paying any taxes.
 “There’s a patriotic duty that you should be paying something to this great country,” he said.